tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 The channel is defined through three distinct interfaces: `SendableChannel[-T]`, `ReadableChannel[+T]` and `Channel[T]`, where the latter extends from both `SendableChannel` and `ReadableChannel`.
 Typically, a `Channel` is created and a `SendableChannel` and `ReadableChannel` instances are respectively provided to the producer and the consumer, restricting their access to it.
 The same, almost identical, design is present also in Kotlin Coroutines where `SendChannel` and `ReceiveChannel` take over, respectively, the Gears `SendableChannel` and `ReadableChannel`.

+{{< hint warning >}}

-Moreover, `Channel` inherits from `java.io.Closable`, making them closable objects: once closed, they raise `ChannelClosedException` when attempting to write to them and immediately return a `Left(Closed)` when attempting to read from them, preventing the consumer from finishing reading all the values sent on the channel before its closing.
+`Channel` inherits from `java.io.Closable`, making them closable objects: once closed, they raise `ChannelClosedException` when attempting to write to them and immediately return a `Left(Closed)` when attempting to read from them, preventing the consumer from finishing reading all the values sent on the channel before its closing.
 This is not the case for Kotlin Coroutines where closing a channel indicates that no more values are coming, but doesn't prevent consuming already sent values.
 Moreover, in Kotlin is possible to use a regular for loop to receive elements from a channel (blocking the coroutine):

+{{< /hint >}}

 ```kotlin
 val channel = Channel<Int>()